jbeaven/sap-api-docs/m-files.md

 *   for parameter i_body:
 *   a reference to model type /BLCK/MFI_AUTOMATICMETAD data gm_body type /BLCK/MFI_AUTOMATICMETAD.
-*   when the the result of the call is HTTP200 we expect type /BLCK/MFI_PROPERTYVALUES_TT data gr_http200 type /BLCK/MFI_PROPERTYVALUES_TT.
+*   when the result of the call is HTTP200 we expect type /BLCK/MFI_PROPERTYVALUES_TT data gr_http200 type /BLCK/MFI_PROPERTYVALUES_TT.

 *** set data according to requirements of the API call